Foundations of Computation

 The prerequisite for the course is CPSC 124: Introductory Programming.
 We will use the Java programming language in some examples.
 Furthermore, there will be a few homework assignments that require writing programs in Java.
 However, for the most part, this is a mathematics course, and the majority of the assignments will be mathematical.

 You do not need to purchase a textbook for the course.
-The textbook will be handed out in class.
-A copy is also available in PDF format at http://math.hws.edu/FoundationsOfComputation.
+A copy is available in PDF format at http://math.hws.edu/FoundationsOfComputation.
 The text was written by Professors David Eck and Carol Critchlow.
 The book has five chapters:

 - Chapter 1: Logic and Proof.